Operator Precedence

 Parentheses and Precedence

 You can change the order of evaluation by nesting expressions within each other with matching parentheses.
-The parentheses group the enclosed expressions (both arithmetic and relational) and control the order in which ObjectScript performs operations on the expressions.
-Consider the following expression:
+The parentheses group the enclosed expressions (both arithmetic and relational) and control the order of operations.
+For example:

 Here, because of the parentheses, four and seven are added, as are six and six; this results in the logical expression 11 > 12, which is false.
 Compare this to: